Mastro 👨🍳 Docs

 After hitting enter, a new line will be shown with the result: 3.

 A piece of text, that a program works with, is called a string.
-In JavaScript, strings are usually wrapped in either single quotes or double quotes.
+In JavaScript, strings need to be wrapped either in single quotes ', double quotes ", or backticks `.
 Type:

 Console